Praddy2009/UnityGettingStarted/README.md

 - [ ] [Exploring AR persepective]()

 A big shoutout to [XoRphilic]() for introducing me to the world of Augmented Reality and all the content creators for the superawesome free contents.

+If you need detailed documentation then do visit the official [documentation](https://docs.unity3d.com/Manual/) by Unity.